 Individuals are prohibited from possessing guns, ammunition, making of bullets for any kind of weapon or weapons including but not limited to: paint, air-soft, pellet guns, darts, squirt guns, bows and arrows, toy guns, Taser guns, large knives and swords on campus except under the following conditions:

-- A sworn officer of the law as required by his/her duty to carry;
+- a sworn officer of the law as required by their duty to carry; and

-- Resident students when checking in/out a gun, bow and arrows, or other weapons into the Security Storage lockers in the Residential Life Office in Centennial Hall 1110.
-Weapons must be unloaded and have a trigger lock mechanism installed.
-When transporting weapons to and from a vehicle (Complete guidelines are available from the Community Advisor or Residential Life Office.)
-Residents who violate this policy will have a fine imposed and possible immediate dismissal from the halls.
+- resident students when checking in/out a gun, bow and arrows, or other weapons into the Security Storage lockers in the Residential Life Office in Centennial Hall 1110.
+See Residential Life: Health and Safety.

 Tampering with Mechanical or Electrical Units

 Students are prohibited from tampering with any mechanical or electrical units (such as surveillance cameras, computer, door locks, and security systems) on campus or on University property.
-Students who violate this policy will be appropriately sanctioned (e.g., imposed a fine in the resident halls.)
 The University reserves the right to call the Crookston Police Department.